Mary Ann Bolton

 They were to have thirteen children together.
 The first was born in 1864, seven months before their wedding.
 The infant Charles died before his second birthday.
 Another three children - Henry, Sarah-Jane and Anne Maria - were born while they were living at Carwoola, and their baptisms are registered at Christ Church, Queanbeyan.

-In 1890 they retired to 'Rockwood', but retained their interest and involvement in local sporting, civic, and social activities.
+In 1890 they retired to their nearby selection,'Rockwood', but retained their interest and involvement in local sporting, civic, and social activities.

 Mary Ann died in 1923 and is buried in St Johns, Canberra, beside Joseph.